 - fishing equipment, including rods, reels, bags, rope, nets, knee guards, gaiters and waders

 - recreational and water sport equipment, including wetsuits, neoprene socks, water skiing and wakeboarding equipment, buoyancy vests, watercraft, paddles, spray decks, spray skirts, soft foam handles, hiking gear and swimwear or other clothing or equipment that has come into contact with water such as from rivers, lakes, ponds and swamps.

 If you are unsure, just declare it on your Incoming Passenger Card.

 Collect memories, not souvenirs

 There are certain foods, plant material (including wooden articles) and animal products that you can bring back from your travels.
 However, there are also many items that are not permitted due to the risk of them containing pests and diseases.

 Rather than risking treatment fees or destruction of certain souvenirs, consider taking a photo and use the money you have saved to experience the local cuisine and culture.

-Knowing what food you can bring
+Know what food you can bring

 - eggs and egg products

 - Department of Agriculture, Water and the Environment